gl-vis/gl-plot2d/README.md

 # gl-plot2d

+#### Abstract

-2D plotting framework
+A WebGL based 2D plotting framework for interactive big data visualizations. (>1 million in browser)

-**WORK IN PROGRESS**
+#### Description

 This is a low level API which is responsible for various WebGL based plotting functions.
-It only handles the WebGL interface, it does not handle key presses or user interactions.
+It only handles rasterization, and does not handle user interactions or window functions.
+The intention is that this library may then be embedded into larger applications or wrapped in some layer which provides the necessary visualization UI.

 ## TODO